ELF-Lab/ParserTools/csv2fst/README.md

 2. You may need to install icu4c:
      * On a Mac, you can install it by `brew install icu4c`.
 This will install the program `uconv` but will not add it to your `PATH` environmental variable, so you'll need to manually edit your `PATH` environmental variable.
 Run `brew info icu4c` to check where the program is located and add its directory to `PATH` using the instructions.
 You probably need to open a new terminal window after this
      * On Linux, you can run `sudo apt install libicu52=52.1-6` and `sudo apt-get install libicu-dev` (**not tested**)
-3. You may need to install `autotools`
+3. You may need to install GNU `autotools`
      * On mac, you can install these by running `brew install autoconf automake libtool`
      * On Linux, do `sudo apt-get install autotools-dev` and `sudo apt-get install autoconf`
 5. In the `giella-core` directory, run `./autogen.sh`, `./configure`, `make` (probably doesn't do anything) and `make install` (in this order)